marcopodda/bioinf-submission/README.md

     python evaluate.py experiment=<EXPERIMENT> proteome=<PROTEOME> seed=<SEED>

-where `<EXPERIMENT>` is either `features` or `pses`, proteome is either the UniProt proteome ID of the species you want to evaluate in LOBO mode (check the `data` folder), or `benchmark` to evaluate the PSE on the iBPA benchmark. `<SEED>` lets you fix a random seed for the experiments.
+where `<EXPERIMENT>` is either `features` or `pses`, `<PROTEOME>` is either the UniProt proteome ID of the species you want to evaluate in LOBO mode (check the `data` folder), or `benchmark` to evaluate the PSE on the iBPA benchmark. `<SEED>` lets you fix a random seed for the experiments.

 By default, the experiments will be saved in the folder `experiments`.
 If you want to reproduce, please rename the folder, otherwise they won't be overwritten to prevent data loss.

 The experiments will produce the following files:

 - `<SEED>_cv_results.csv`, with the results of the 5-fold cross-validation in .csv format
-- `<SEED>_cv.pkl`, a file with the results of the 5-fold cross-validation (more detailed)
+- `<SEED>_cv.pkl`, a pickle file with the results of the 5-fold cross-validation (more detailed)
 - `<SEED>_model.pkl`, the model in pickle format
 - `<SEED>_best_params.pkl`, the best hyperparameters found with model selection
 - `<SEED>_test.pkl`, the predictions of the model on the LOBO test
 - `<SEED>_ranking.pkl`, the proteins ranked by decreasing output probability (for in-vivo prioritization evaluation)
 - `<SEED>_config.log`, a log file with experiment configuration.

 ## Reproducing the tables/plots

 The results of the paper are summarized in a Jupyter notebook.
-Please check  `notebooks/analysis.ipynb`.
+Please check  `notebooks/analysis.ipynb` or run the notebook yourself.